GuyBaele/SpreadGL/README.md

 ```

 2. Process tabular environmental data.
-You need to add swine trade data to the map of China.
-The dataset 'National_swine_stocks.csv' was obtained from the original study (He et al.).
+You need to add environmental data to the map of China.
+The dataset 'Environmental_variables.csv' was obtained from the original study (He et al.).
 The China map was generated via this link (http://datav.aliyun.com/portal/school/atlas/area_selector).
 Use the command below to execute the 'regions.py' script with 5 required arguments:
 --map: Specify the input boundary map in GeoJSON format (.geojson).
 --locationVariable: In the GeoJSON input file, find the property that represents the location variable.